 Gabriel has a leading role within Green Heat, implementing biogas installation, environmental consultancy and briquette manufacturing.

 His interests are in occupational hygiene, household air pollution and waste management.
 He has pioneered bio-latrine digesters in schools for Uganda’s Ministry of Energy.
 He has delivered biogas digesters under the AFRI-FLAME project and set up numerous briquette kilns and clean cook stoves across sub-Saharan Africa.

-Gabriel is also conducting research on human exposure issues associated with burning conventional biomass under the BREATHE-Africa partnership, a research piece that shall earn him a PhD from The University of Aberdeen.
-Additionally, Gabriel is leading the implementation of the innovative Solid-Liquid separation technology, which will help farmers save water and grow more food.
+Gabriel is also conducting research on human exposure issues associated with burning traditional biomass under the BREATHE-Africa partnership, a research piece that shall earn him a Ph.D. from The University of Aberdeen.
+Additionally, Gabriel is leading the implementation of the innovative Solid-Liquid Separation technology, which will help farmers save water and grow more food.

-His experience in environmental chemistry and renewable energy research has enabled him to collaborate with NGO’s, government departments and multinational companies for the advancement of renewable energy in Sub-Saharan Africa.
+His experience in environmental chemistry and renewable energy research has enabled him to collaborate with NGO's, government departments and multinational companies for the advancement of renewables in Sub-Saharan Africa.